ZiyadWrites/technical-writing-101/Analyse-your-audience.md

+Audience Analysis
+Sources
+Writing for the Technical Professions by Kristin R. Woolever [KRW]

 How to analyse your audience

 To gain a better understanding of who your audience is, you can start by creating an audience analysis grid: